AhmadTaheri2021/Federated-Deep-Learning/README.md

       fig. 1.
 A schematic view of Federated Learning approach

 ## *Descriptions of implementation :*
 In this project a Federated Convolutional Neural Network (CNN) model is utilized for classification task.
 So that, the 'Fashion MNIST' dataset is used in non-iid form (fig. 2).  in this section contents of the project will be described in detail.
-The following
+The following list represents modules of the project.

  ### *Contents :*
  1. Server_side.py